-There are times when an animals physical and mental health will come into play which is why we wanted to take a moment and discuss exactly what inappropriate elimination is, because after all, this “medical issue” is actually one of the leading causes for folks giving their pets up for adoption simply because they just don’t know what to do with them!
+Now, some might argue that “inappropriate elimination” isn’t a medical issue.
+Instead, it reflects an owner’s inability to train their pet correctly.
+But here are times when an animal’s physical and mental health will come into play, which is why we wanted to take a moment and discuss precisely what inappropriate elimination is.
+After all, this “medical issue” is one of the leading causes of folks giving their pets up for adoption simply because they don’t know what to do with them!

 So, without further ado, let’s dive right in.